josephspens/yo-mama/README.md

 ![Yo Mama!](https://pbs.twimg.com/profile_images/406303048/yomamalogo-1.jpg)

 ##Scope

-To capitalize on the viral fury of the underground 'Yo Mama' battle scene, you have been tasked

-with designing and creating a webapp to help users find the best 'Yo Mama' joke to help them to
+To capitalize on the viral fury of the underground 'Yo Momma' battle scene, you have been tasked with designing and creating a webapp to help users find the best 'Yo Momma' joke to help them to become victorious.

-become victorious.

-##Project Description

 Your Manager has laid out the following requirements for the project:

 * Implement a mock API to retreive the jokes
 * Allow users to interact with the application to get a new joke
 * Implement the ability to convert the joke to a voice text

 ##Learning Objectives
 By the end of this project the employee will be able to...

 * Understand the difference between a GET and POST requests (HTTP Methods)
 * Interpret the supplied API documentation and use the API for the application (APIs)

-* Understand the role of the client and the role of the server (Client­Service Interaction)
+* Understand the role of the client and the role of the server (Client-Service Interaction)

-* Understand how the client and the server interact (Client­Server Interaction)
+* Understand how the client and the server interact (Client-Server Interaction)
 * Analyze and interpret the supplied documentation to their project (Reading Comprehension)

-* Ability to explain and discuss projects in terms of APIs and HTTP requests (Technical
+* Ability to explain and discuss projects in terms of APIs and HTTP requests (Technical Vocabulary)

-Vocabulary)

 ##References/Tools